CristianVoicemod/challenge-voicemod/README.md

 # challenge-voicemod
 The aim of this project is answering the 'QA TEST - VOICEMOD'.
-It has two parts.
+It has several parts.
 * In the first part, Functional Testing, the explanation of the tests chosen is found.
 * In the second part, Automation Testing, everything related to the framework and the test automation is explained.
 * The section Sonar shows the static analysis run in SonarCloud.